Lost my old sources, re-created using foobar2000 SDK-2010-01-19.

 I love my Nokia E71, or my slow Sony Ericssion M600i, which I will surely know which keys I have pressed.

-Apart from that, the stubborn Apple corp. culture has driven me away from any of their products (except QuickTime Pro on Windows, which I happened to paid for, as a software package from Apple).
+Apart from that, the stubborn Apple corp. culture has driven me away from any of their products (except QuickTime Pro on Windows, which I happened to pay for, as a software package from Apple).

 It was released even before I have time to upgrade my servers to 7.1.